yngpiu/mixxicon/README.md

 - 💨 Virtualized rendering for optimal performance
 - 🔍 Sub-100ms search response times

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Setup

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes
-4. Add tests if applicable
-5. Commit your changes: `git commit -m 'Add amazing feature'`
-6. Push to the branch: `git push origin feature/amazing-feature`
-7. Open a Pull Request

-### Code Style

-- Use TypeScript for type safety
-- Follow React best practices
-- Use meaningful component and variable names
-- Add comments for complex logic

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.